 HSE University understands that moving to a different country and working in a completely new environment may cause some difficulties.
 The HSE Psychological Counselling Centre can provide HSE staff and students a broad range of counselling services for mental health concerns such as anxiety, depression, stress/crisis management, transitional issues, grief, substance abuse, and eating.
 Visits are confidential.

 Physical health of the employees is the priority of the University.
-Staff is requested to take annual medical check-ups to learn their health state.
+HSE employees are requested to take annual medical check-ups to assess their health state.
 For further information please visit this page.

 Participation in all sports activities is free of charge.
 To check up the available time slots, a prospective participant is to get in touch with the necessary team and confirm his/her participation.
 More information about the teams can be found here.